Join us as we light up the city!

-Celebrating its 59th year, Pittsburgh's annual Comcast Light Up Night celebration returns on Friday, November 16 for an even bigger night of free, festive, holiday fun!
+Marking the kickoff to the holiday season, Pittsburgh's annual Comcast Light Up Night celebration returns on Friday, November 22, 2019 for an even bigger night of free, festive, holiday fun!